shikhar3295/adam2392.github.io/content/blog/coding/setting-up-pelican.md

 for helping to write in Markdown and writing pretty text.

+2. Start up pelican

+    pelican-quickstart

+then go through the directions and create your project.

 # Choosing Your Hosting Server
 There are a couple of options, but you should decide how you want to host your site because then it will be built into your pelican project directory.